IgorBrizack/IgorBrizack/README.md

-# Hello, my name is Igor Brizack and I'm starting my journey as a Web Developer Full-Stack!
+# Hello, my name is Igor Brizack and I'm starting my journey as a Full-Stack Web Developer!

 <h3> 👨🏻‍💻 &nbsp;About me </h3>